 California approves test of self-driving cars on public roads

-On May 27, Google unveiled its first ever made-from-scratch self-driving car.
-The car has neither a steering wheel nor pedals.
-Google says it will construct around 100 prototypes with on-road testing beginning by the fall.
+On May 27, 2014, Google unveiled its first, made-from-scratch, self-driving car.
+The car has no steering wheel or pedals.
+Google said it would build about 100 prototypes.
 It will have a top speed of 25 mph to start, and will "take you where you want to go at the push of a button," says Google.

 The Mobility Transformation Facility, University of Michigan